Critical Chain Method (CCM) in Project Management

 The constraints that prevent to complete the project on time may include;

 - While making estimates for task durations, most of the time the team members increase the durations considering safety margins.
 So that most of the activities are overestimated.

-Then a resource-constrained critical path is determined which is altered from the original.
-Simply put, the Critical Chain method reviews the original critical path and creates a new schedule relying on the buffers.
+After that, a resource-constrained critical path is determined which is altered from the original.
+Simply put, this method reviews the original critical path and creates a new schedule relying on the buffers.